Umi9973/A-name/Shiyun/Consent UX tailored for seniors (plain language, large controls, confirm steps)/README_seniors_branch.md

-# Consent UX Tailored for Seniors (Plain Language, Large Controls, Confirm Steps) — Demo
+# Consent UX Tailored for Seniors (Plain Language, Large Controls, Confirm Steps)

 This demo evaluates two chat-based foundation models (GPT-4o and Ollama) on their ability to deliver senior-friendly consent explanations.
 The evaluation focuses on users aged **65+**, emphasizing readability, visual accessibility, simplified interactions, and confirmation-step safety.